API Design | Jun 4, 2024 | 10 min read | By Stefan Đokić | Reviewed by Pavle Davitković

 However, it also introduces challenges related to cache invalidation, memory overhead, and complexity in maintaining consistency.
 By carefully designing and managing caching strategies, developers can harness the power of caching while mitigating its drawbacks.

-Also, if you need to optimize your .NET API from some other perspective, be sure to read the following article I wrote: https://treblle.com/blog/performance-optimization-techniques-for-net-apis/.
+Also, if you need to optimize your .NET API from some other perspective, be sure to read the following article I wrote on performance optimization techniques for .NET APIs.

 And yes, don't forget to monitor your APIs, because that's the only way you'll find out why and what you need to optimize.